Jeff Teague: Personal life

 Teague is the son of Shawn and Carol Teague.
-His father, Shawn Teague, played college basketball at Missouri for a year and then three years at Boston University, playing under Rick Pitino at Boston.
-Also while at Boston University, Shawn played with Drederick Irving who is the father of Kyrie Irving.
+His father, Shawn Teague, played college basketball at Missouri for a year and then three years at Boston University, playing under Rick Pitino.
+Also while at Boston University, Shawn played with Drederick Irving, the father of No. 1 2011 draft pick Kyrie Irving.

 Teague has four siblings, including Marquis, who played point guard for the Kentucky Wildcats before being drafted by the Chicago Bulls in 2012.
+Teague married Paola Gomez on July 15, 2023.